fzhwenzhou/Youlang-Specification-Legacy/YouLang.md

 OOP is an important concept in modern programming.
 Three basic components in OOP are encapsulation, polymorphism and inheritance.

 ### Structure
 Structure is an abstract data type which can store a bundle of relative data.
-But unlike many programming languages, it can have functions (methods), so it is more like a class.
+But unlike some programming languages, it can have functions (methods), so it is more like a class.
 It cannot be inherited.
 Defining a structure:
 ```
 [identifier] = struct {